jayvn/dotfiles/README.md

 Script copies all Nix desktop files locally, patches Qt apps with the environment variable, and makes them executable - local files override Nix ones via XDG_DATA_DIRS precedence.
 (XDG_DATA_DIRS used to be adding applications/ folder from nix, but i disabled it , redundant now ) aand calibre works now

+`nix-env -iA nixpkgs.Rorsomepkgs` In WSL no download from homeoffice .
+Timeouts